dispatch-paas/dispatch-cli/README.md

 # dispatch-cli

-Command-line tool for running safety checks on Dispatch API projects.
+Command-line tool for running safety checks and deploying to Dispatch platform.

 ## Installation